ludlun04/IDATA2301-Project/DESIGN.md

 ![Image of color gradients from primary color](/assets/colors.jpg)

 ### Hierarchy and layout
-Our base layout consists of a header at the top, page content at the center and footer at the bottom.
+Our base layout will consist of a header at the top, page content at the center and footer at the bottom.
 - Header contains our logo and navigation, as well as a user icon if the user is logged in
 - Page content contains the main content of the page
 - Footer contains information, links and contact information